sci-oer/automated-builder/README.md

 ![GitHub](https://img.shields.io/github/license/sci-oer/automated-builder?style=plastic)

-This is an automated build tool to generate customized versions of the [oo-resources](https://github.com/sci-oer/oo-resources) image.
+This is an automated build tool to generate customized versions of the language specific versions of the [base-resources](https://github.com/sci-oer/base-resources) images.

 Typically, a customized docker image can be created by extending a `Dockerfile` with the new modifications and setup script and your good to go.
 However, some of the tools that are prepackaged in this container can not be customized and configured without the services running (wiki-js).